Sunlitspace542/ultrastarfox2/README.md

 # UltraStarFox2
 Star Fox 2 (SNES, 1996/2017), with modifications for easier creation of ROM hacks and general ease-of-use.

 ## Notes
 - **This codebase is difficult to work with.**
 - In the source code, the Normal, Hard and Expert difficulties are referred to as Easy, Normal, and Hard.
 - A lot of source files use the DOS (CP437) encoding.
+- The assembler will fail to assemble files with Unix (LF) line endings.
+Make sure your editor is configured for DOS/Windows (CRLF) line endings.

 ## Features
 - PAL version support, change ``pal`` to 1 in ``VARS.INC`` (StarWing 2 Logo by Josete2k, edited by Sunlitspace542)
+- File structure reorganized to make the codebase somewhat easier to work with
 - Kando was involved

 ## Building on Windows